vmware-labs/reconciler-runtime/README.md

 ### Config

+The [`Config`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#Config) is a single object that contains the common remote APIs needed by a reconciler.
+The config object includes:
+- [`Client`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#Config.Client) as the primary interaction with the Kubernetes API Server.
+Gets and Lists are read from informers when available.
+- [`APIReader`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#Config.APIReader) read-only Kubernetes API Server client that bypasses informers.
+- [`Recorder`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#Config.Recorder) record Kubernetes events for a resource.
+- [`Tracker`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#Config.Tracker) track relationships between resource, and later lookup resources tracking a specific resource.

+Root reconcilers like [ResourceReconciler](#resourcereconciler) and [AdmissionWebhookAdapter](#admissionwebhookadapter) accept a Config to use that is then passed to [SubReconciler](#subreconciler) via the context, and retrieved using [`RetrieveConfigOrDie`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#RetrieveConfigOrDie).
+The active config may be modified at runtime using [WithConfig](#withconfig).

-The [`Config`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#Config) is a single object that contains the key APIs needed by a reconciler.
-The config object is provided to the reconciler when initialized and is preconfigured for the reconciler.
-To setup a Config for a test and make assertions that the expected behavior matches the observed behavior, use [ExpectConfig](#expectconfig)
+To setup a Config for a test and make assertions that the expected behavior matches the observed behavior, use [ExpectConfig](#expectconfig).

 ### Stash

 The stash allows passing arbitrary state between sub reconcilers within the scope of a single reconciler request.
 Values are stored on the context by [`StashValue`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#StashValue) and accessed via [`RetrieveValue`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#RetrieveValue).

+For testing, given stashed values can be defined in a [SubReconcilerTests](#subreconcilertests) with [`GivenStashedValues`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/testing#SubReconcilerTestCase.GivenStashedValues).
+Newly stashed or mutated values expectations are defined with [`ExpectStashedValues`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/testing#SubReconcilerTestCase.ExpectStashedValues).

 **Example:**